 This is the life.
 We’re newlyweds, in a beautiful city, on a beautiful day, riding in a flat-bottom boat on a peaceful river while our pilot propels us up and downstream with a pole.
 This is the life.

 [click any photo to launch a slide show]

 At the End of the Day: Eliza’s Manor House

 After 21 Years:

 A few things have changed since 1996.
 Many buildings in Christchurch were severely damaged in an earthquake in 2011.
-The spire of the Christchurch Cathedral partially collapsed, and was later demolished.
+The spire of the Christchurch Cathedral partially collapsed, and it was later demolished.
 While the city and the church wrangle over future plans, there’s an exquisite Transitional Cathedral, made of cardboard, a few blocks away.
 The Wizard of Christchurch is still around, but he’s retired from his stepladder.
 After my beginner’s luck finding a copy of “If You Don’t Fight You Lose” in Christchurch, I did not see another Redgum album anywhere in New Zealand.
 I tried.
 I sure tried.